huteri/huteri.github.io/_posts/2016-10-06-simple-step-to-track-and-improve-performance-in-android.markdown

 ![](/images/post/overdraw.png)

-It's pretty clear now, red means the views have been drawn more than 3 times.
+Red means the view has been drawn more than 3 times.

 **How do we find the culprit?**